ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `Show Cached Info (Inspire)`: Displays information about cached data.
   * `Cache Backend Data [NumberKey] (Inspire)`, `Retrieve Backend Data [NumberKey] (Inspire)`, `Remove Backend Data [NumberKey] (Inspire)`: These nodes are provided for convenience in the automation process, allowing the use of numbers as keys.
   * `Cache Backend Data List (Inspire)`, `Cache Backend Data List [NumberKey] (Inspire)`: This node allows list input for backend cache.
 Conversely, nodes like `Cache Backend Data [NumberKey] (Inspire)` that do not accept list input will attempt to cache redundantly and overwrite existing data if provided with a list input.
 Therefore, it is necessary to use a unique key for each element to prevent this.
 This node caches the combined list.
 When retrieving cached backend data through this node, the output is in the form of a list.
+  * `Shared Checkpoint Loader (Inspire)`: When loading a checkpoint through this loader, it is automatically cached in the backend cache.
+Additionally, if it is already cached, it retrieves it from the cache instead of loading it anew.
+    * When `key_opt` is empty, the `ckpt_name` is set as the cache key.
+The cache key output can be used for deletion purposes with Remove Back End.
+    * This node resolves the issue of reloading checkpoints during workflow switching.

 * Conditioning - Nodes for conditionings
   * `Concat Conditionings with Multiplier (Inspire)`: Concatenating an arbitrary number of Conditionings while applying a multiplier for each Conditioning.
 The multiplier depends on `comfy_PoP`, so [comfy_PoP](https://github.com/picturesonpictures/comfy_PoP) must be installed.